How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 Step 1: Request a Written Explanation

 Insurers are legally required to provide the reason for a rate change upon request.
 Review it carefully for inaccuracies — particularly errors in your driving record, claims history, or credit data.
-Errors in these areas can directly affect your car insurance underwriting classification.
+Errors in these areas can directly affect your car insurance underwriting classification and the premium you're charged.

 Step 2: Dispute Errors Directly With the Insurer

-If you find inaccurate data driving the increase — a claims record that isn't yours, a violation that was dismissed — file a formal dispute with the insurer in writing.
+If you find inaccurate data driving the increase — a claims record that isn't yours, a violation that was dismissed, telematics data that's incorrect — file a formal dispute with the insurer in writing.
+Insurers are increasingly using usage-based insurance (UBI) programs and telematics data to price policies, which means disputing inaccurate driving data is now a valid avenue for challenging a rate increase.
+Learn more about factors that affect your car insurance rate and which ones you can actively dispute.

 Step 3: File a Complaint With Your State DOI